sjunges/shielding-POMDPs/README.md

 ## Reusability instructions

+### Installation outside of the container

+To install the software contained in this artefact, install storm(py) and RLShield as outlined in the RLShield documentation.

+### Rebuilding the container

 The included docker image is based on the following incremental image builds:

 - Stormpy (by the storm developers)